The Art at the Start project aims to publish high quality research as the project progresses and we will flag up publications here as we go along.

 Outcomes from Create Together parent-infant art therapy

-We published the next stage of our research in the International Journal of Art Therapy, using qualitative and quantitative measures to evaluate the outcomes for parents and their infants from attending art psychotherapy groups
+We published the next stage of our research in the International Journal of Art Therapy, piloting the use of qualitative and quantitative measures to evaluate the outcomes for parents and their infants from attending the art psychotherapy groups

 Talking About Art